KollaboCH/hiring-challenges/README.md

 - extra bonus points for making us laugh

 ### Hints:
 - Progressive Web Apps need TLS endpoints.
-Sadly it could be that the site does do not offer https.
+Sadly it could be that the site does not offer https.
 If this is the case, you will need to hack around that.